Do you have a question about my services or related details? This page may have the answer. (If not, please contact me.)

 Yes, I can.
 Some options include:

 - Text or video chat (note that there may be limited scheduling options.
-Additional fees may apply.)
+Additional fees may apply, though I do discount for access needs.)

 - Simplified language